Exabel/api/exabel/api/data/doc/entities.rst

 Search for entities
 -------------------

 Search for entities.
-We currently support search based on ISIN or both MIC and ticker.
+We currently support search based on ISIN, or both MIC and ticker, or bloomberg_ticker, or factset_identifier.

 ..  http:post:: /v1/entityTypes/{entityTypeId}/entities:search